-Even Amundsen sketches the dwarven blacksmith Thorlav Brawnanvil working tirelessly at the forge-demonstrating that practice really does make perfect.
+Even Amundsen sketches the dwarven blacksmith Thorlav Brawnanvil working tirelessly at the forge, demonstrating that practice really does make perfect.

-Disclaimer: While exploring forgotten crypts full of vampires, ghosts, and werewolves for sackfuls of magic items is often rewarding, our friend Throlau aims to prove that a hard day's graft can be even more so.
-The author accepts no responsibility if-presented with these rules-your party bends their efforts to more honest pursuits.
+Disclaimer: While exploring forgotten crypts full of vampires, ghosts, and werewolves for sackfuls of magic items is often rewarding, our friend Throlav aims to prove that a hard day's graft at the forge can be even more so.
+The author accepts no responsibility if-presented with this supplement-your group of adventurers decide to bend their efforts toward more honest pursuits.